Meet the Team

 I'm in my final year of the life sciences program here at McMaster University with a specialization in cooperative education.

 I studied Medical and Biological Physics student at McMaster University and am now an MSc.
 Medical Biophysics candidate at the University of Toronto.
 I absolutely love Mac and everything it has to offer, especially their supportive and welcoming community.
 As for classes, my favourites are medical physics based; I love learning about anything dealing with medicine and helping others, all while applying it to my favourite branch of science!
 Physics has always intrigued me for its unique way of looking at both everyday systems and complex theories.
 This project in particular really piqued my interest as it combines my extracurricular love for makeup and history with my academic love for physics.
 Every aspect of this project has been interesting and surprising and I am so excited to see what else we discover!

-I’m in the last year of my Chemistry undergrad with a minor in History at McMaster University.
+I completed my Chemistry undergrad with a minor in History at McMaster University.
 I am always amazed by the diversity of problems which can be solved with the assistance of Chemistry.
 Chemistry continues to remain relevant to real world problems while also delving into incredibly abstract phenomena.
 I have also had an interest in history as long as I can remember and was immediately captivated by the idea of using chemical theories and techniques to help solve a historical mystery.
 This project also has modern applications and may help advance our understanding of lead toxicity.
 I am very excited to see what we discover.